Digital Portfolio Requirements

-An original portfolio of your work is required at the time of your Visual Arts interview.
+A digital portfolio of your work is required to be uploaded to your application at the time of your Visual Arts interview.
 Prepare the following for your portfolio presentation:

 - Present 10-20 examples of work.

 - Examples of work should include drawing and may also include: graphic design, painting, sculpture, ceramics, photography, or any medium of choice including sketchbooks.

 - Work will be presented digitally during a zoom interview with Visual Arts Faculty.
 Work should adhere to the following standards:

 - Work should be formatted for highest quality - 6MB largest file size accepted.